-- Understand raw material as source of herbal drugs from cultivation to herbal drug product. - Know the WHO and ICH guidelines for evaluation of herbal drugs. - Know the herbal cosmetics, herb-food interaction and nutraceuticals. - Appreciate patenting of herbal drugs, GMP. - Understand the preparation and development of herbal formulation.
+- Knowledge about the Indian system of medicines and ayurvedic formulations - Understand raw material as source of herbal drugs from cultivation to herbal drug product. - Know the WHO and ICH guidelines for evaluation of herbal drugs. - Know the herbal cosmetics, herb-food interaction and nutraceuticals. - Appreciate patenting of herbal drugs and GMP. - Understand the preparation and development of herbal formulation.